 You believe you would benefit from critical incident counseling.
 You know yourself best.
 And you are very intelligent.
 Follow your gut and get help.

-Critical Incident Counseling sessions last between 45-50 minutes and cost $120 per session.
+Critical Incident Counseling sessions last between 45-50 minutes.
+For cost of sessions & fees, look here.
 Sessions occur on average once every week or two weeks.
 Based on your goals and treatment needs, services can be as brief as 8-10 sessions or can be longer-term over a year or two.

 "I always thought it was me against the world.
 And then one day I realized it's just me against me."